 Non-perishable Food and Water for Three Days:

-- Store ready-to-eat canned food, staples, and high-energy foods.
+Store ready-to-eat canned food (with can opener), staples, and high-energy foods.

 First Aid Kit

 Assemble a kit for your home and one per car.
 A kit should include: bandages of various sizes; alcohol based sanitizer or germicidal/antiseptic wipes; non-latex gloves; adhesive tape; anti-bacterial ointment; cold pack; small scissors; tweezers; CPR breathing barrier; and other items specific to your needs.

 Tools and Supplies

 Disposable plates, cups and utensils; battery operated radio and flashlight with extra batteries; utility knife; matches in a waterproof container; extra cash and coins; feminine products; glasses or contact lenses; maps with evacuation routes clearly marked; and a fire extinguisher.